 Watch the recipe video below to guide you and see how to properly roll this keto pie dough.
-Keep reading for full detailled instructions.
+Keep reading for full detailed instructions.

-Grease a 24 cm (9 inches) pie pan with butter or coconut oil.
-I recommend using a non stick removable bottom pan, it will make the un molding process easier.
-Otherwise, glass or ceramic pan works too but you will have to serve the pie in that pan and serve from the pan.
+Grease a 9-inch pie pan with butter or coconut oil.
+I recommend using a non-stick removable bottom pan, it will make the unmolding process easier.
+Otherwise, a glass or ceramic pan works as well but you will have to serve the pie in that pan and serve from the pan.
 Set aside.

-In a large mixing bowl (or a food processor with the S blade attachment), add the coconut flour, beaten eggs (at room temperature), melted coconut oil (not hot, lukewarm, hot oil burn eggs!) and salt (or sweetener depending on what your making a savory pie or a sweet pie).
+In a large mixing bowl (or a food processor with the S blade attachment), add the coconut flour, beaten eggs (at room temperature), melted coconut oil (not hot, lukewarm, hot oil burn eggs!), and salt (or sweetener depending on whether you are making a savory pie or a sweet pie).

 Combine with a spoon (or process on medium speed until it forms a crumbly dough).
 The dough is wet at first and dry as you go.
-After 30 second, use your hands to knead the dough, it shouldn't take more than 90 seconds to be able to form a dough ball.
+After 30 seconds, use your hands to knead the dough, it shouldn't take more than 90 seconds to be able to form a dough ball.
 If you used the food processor, it will form a crumble of dough after 30-45 seconds.
-Stop the food process, gather the pieces into a ball with your hands
+Stop the food processor, gather the pieces into a ball with your hands.

 Press in method

-If you don't feel like rolling the dough, simply place the dough ball in the center tof the pie pan.
+If you don't feel like rolling the dough, simply place the dough ball in the center of the pie pan.
 Press with your hand to flatten the ball.
-It will becomes crumbly again, that is what you want to have a lovely shortbread coconut pie crust.
+It will become crumbly again, that is what you want to have lovely shortbread coconut pie crust.
 Use your finger to spread and press evenly the dough all over the pan and press to stick the dough to the pan until it forms a lovely smooth crust.

 Use the back of a spoon to press the dough to the pan and smoothen the surface.
 The more you press the more it will hold together when serving.

 Place the dough ball onto a piece of parchment paper, press another piece of parchment paper on top.
-Yes, you don't have to refridgerate the dough at this stage!
+Yes, you don't have to refrigerate the dough at this stage!

 Roll the dough, thick as regular pie crust.
 Refrigerate the rolled dough for 10 minutes on a flat board.
 It will slightly harden the dough and make it easier to flip over on the pan.